emidec/emidec.github.io/_pages/publications.md

 ### 2020

+Savvas Zannettou, Barry Bradlyn, Tristan Caulfield, Emiliano De Cristofaro, Gianluca Stringhini, and Jeremy Blackburn
+**Characterizing the Use of Images in State-Sponsored Information Warfare Operations by Russian Trolls on Twitter** 14th International AAAI Conference on Web and Social Media (ICWSM 2020)

 Alexandros Mittos, Savvas Zannettou, Jeremy Blackburn, and Emiliano De Cristofaro
 **"And We Will Fight For Our Race!
 A Measurement Study of Genetic Testing Conversations on Reddit and 4chan**
 14th International AAAI Conference on Web and Social Media (ICWSM 2020)